walkthetalk/zircon/docs/syscalls/clock_get_monotonic.md

 <!-- Updated by update-docs-from-abigen, do not edit. -->

-clock_get_monotonic - Acquire the current monotonic time.
+Acquire the current monotonic time.

 ## SYNOPSIS